TheoW03/TheoW03/README.md

 I am a 2nd year university student, Computer Science Major with 2 minors. applied math and inf game design.

-I enjoy prgramming, playing the occasional game, watching anime and hanging with friends
+I enjoy programming, playing the occasional game, watching anime and hanging with friends

 also have a small interest in applied math, and animation. (the different shows)